-The onlyissue with this is that one would have to build the transitions in XML by themselves.
-Android Studio 4.0 brings with it a new Motion Editor interface that allows to build and edit transitions visually in a MotionLayout.
-Although it all ends up in an XML file only, one would not be required to write it out by themselves.
+The main disadvantage with this approach is that one must construct the transitions in XML.
+Android Studio 4.0 includes a new Motion Edit user interface that allows you to make and modify motion transitions visually within a MotionLayout.
+Although it all ends up in an XML file, one does not have to write it oneself.

 This one is a very useful tool that Android Studio has had for a while now.
 The Layout Inspector lets you see on debuggable apps exactly how your app is laid out on-screen, besides their various attributes.
 The New and Enhanced Layout Inspector in Android Studio 4.0 expands on the old version.

 Though one can still use it for simple view-tree inspection, it now has features such as live refreshing.
 Paired with devices that are running at least Android 10, there are even more new features such as a 3D representation of what’s on-screen and more detailed View attributes.